How to Include Students With Disabilities in the Classroom

 7. Educate Yourself

-To help your child develop a healthy and age-appropriate understanding of how to help special needs students in the classroom, it’s important to educate yourself first.
+To help your child develop a healthy and age-appropriate understanding of students with special needs in the classroom, it’s important to educate yourself first.
 Researching these topics can help you become more informed.
 If you know any specifics about the special needs of any of your child’s classmates, you can look more closely into these areas.
-However, it’s not necessary to become an expert.
-Your child isn’t looking for a lecture or to be overwhelmed with facts.
-Your child is simply looking to you to help them understand what’s going on and how to treat others with compassion.

 8. Explain Adaptive Equipment